Anveks/Python-Basics/readme.md

 On the other hand,**OOP** focuses on creating objects that encapsulate data and behavior, allowing for more modular and reusable code.
 It is well-suited for complex systems, promotes code organization, and provides concepts like inheritance and polymorphism to facilitate code reuse and modularity.

+**NB: Difference in syntax** - in JS we can create a new instance of a class by using the 'new' keyword; in Python you can do so simply by calling a class as if it was a function.

 ### The Three Major OOP Concepts:

 The three major concepts of object-oriented programming (OOP) are encapsulation, inheritance, and polymorphism.
 Here's a brief explanation of each concept: